-Many nurses opt to earn master’s degrees to deepen their knowledge, enhance their skills, and add a concentration to their knowledge and care.
-Some degree options include; a Master of Science in Nursing (MSN), a Master of Nursing (MN), a Master of Science with a major in nursing (MS), or a Master of Arts with a major in nursing (MA) and pursue careers as nurse practitioners, clinical nurse specialists, nurse midwives, nurse anesthetists, or nurse psychotherapists.
+Thats why many nurses opt to earn master’s degrees to deepen their knowledge, enhance their skills, and add a concentration to their knowledge and care.
+Some degree options include: a Master of Science in Nursing (MSN), a Master of Nursing (MN), a Master of Science with a major in nursing (MS), or a Master of Arts with a major in nursing (MA).
+These may help graduates pursue careers as nurse practitioners, clinical nurse specialists, nurse midwives, nurse anesthetists, or nurse psychotherapists.
 They also may pursue roles in leadership and management or as researchers in various fields of nursing.

 While these are some common requirements for admission into nursing master’s programs, others may exist.
 Read the specific requirements of each school to determine what other requirements you must meet.